Boxers

 We’ve covered Tyson’s early career fight purses and his earnings from recurring opponents, so let’s take a look at the largest paydays of his career.
 In 1995, Tyson secured $25 million in his fight against Peter McNeeley and a $10 million purse against Buster Mathis.
 The following year, he earned an impressive $30 million for his win against Bruce Seldon.

 Between 1999 and 2000, Mike received a combined $47 million from five fights, including three $10 million paydays against Francois Botha, Julius Francis, and Andrzej Golota.
-The remainder was generated through a $9 million purse against Orlin Norris and $8 million against Lou Savarese.
+The remainder was generated by a $9 million purse against Orlin Norris and an $8 million purse against Lou Savarese.

 However, none of these compares to his 2002 fight against Lennox Lewis.
 The fight was one of the highest-grossing events at the time, generating $106.9 million in PPV revenue.
 Tyson secured a guaranteed $17.5 million purse, but he also received additional income from PPV shares and sponsorships, which skyrocketed his total earnings to an estimated $103 million.